Community colleges in the United States: Enrollment

 In terms of enrollment demographics, according to the American Association of Community Colleges (2015), 46% of all U.S. undergraduates are community college students.
 Other representations are as follows: first generation-41%, Native American-61%, Hispanic-57%, black-52% and Asian/Pacific Islander-43%.
 While 50% of students are white at community colleges, that is 10% lower compared to 4-year institutions and a greater percentage exists of every non-white group at community colleges.
 More than half of Native American, Hispanic, and black undergraduates are enrolled in community colleges, rather than 4-year institutions, a testament to their service to underrepresented populations.
 The average age of student is 28 compared to the 24-year-old 4-year institution average.
 Nearly 50% of students fall between the ages of 22–39, a much higher age range than the 4-year institutions.
 There are slightly more women, 57%, than men, which may be attributed to the greater number of students with children and the women who return to school after becoming a stay-at-home mother (17% of students are single parents).
 60% of students are enrolled in credit coursework, seeking degrees, while the other 40% is pursuing certifications.

 Over 70% of students apply for any kind of financial aid, while only 58% receive aid.
 This only increases the number of student's requiring some form of employment.
 When it comes to employment status the two highest populations are full-time students with part-time jobs and part-time students with full-time jobs.
 This is likely due to the necessity of work/school balance.
-As Katz and Davison (2014) state, "community college students are more likely to be working class, ethnic minorities, over age 25, and from less educated families than traditional university students" (p.
-308).
+As Katz and Davison (2014) state, "community college students are more likely to be working class, ethnic minorities, over age 25, and from less educated families than traditional university students".
 Despite the added barriers and obstacles faced by community college students, research has found that these same students possess high aspirations, and have shown self-initiative, and resilience.

 Among four-year institutions, transfer students have better outcomes at public institutions, very selective institutions, and institutions with students of higher SES.
 Average Bachelor's completion rates are 10% higher for students that transferred to public four-year institutions than those who transferred to private non-profit four-year institutions.
 Community college students who transferred to very selective four-year institutions had bachelor's completion rates that were on average 36 percentage points higher than those of students who transferred to non-selective institutions.